Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Joining the two are Jad Saxton with her adorable portrayal of Kanna, Jamie Marchi’s motherly yet mischievous role as Lucoa, Garret Storms as the deliciously vicious Fafnir, Rachel Glass’ clumsy yet adorable Elma, alongside additional voicework by folks such as Sara Ragsdale, Jeff Johnson and Alison Viktorin.

-English dubs - and most dubs, anyways - have a history of changing lines and meanings to either fit with the lip syncing better or localize the series with their own cultural elements.
-In Dragon Maid, on a second viewing I did feel that the line in question - Lucoa explaining her change of clothing in episode 12 - didn’t make much sense with her character, but it’s not something that will ruin the dub if you enjoy them over the original Japanese audio.
+English dubs - and most dubs, anyways - have a history of changing lines and meanings to either fit with the lip-syncing better or localize the series with their own cultural elements.
+In Dragon Maid, upon my second viewing, I did feel that the line in question - Lucoa explaining her change of clothing in episode 12 - didn’t make much sense with her character, but it’s not something that will ruin the dub if you enjoy them over the original Japanese audio.

 However, if such changes do annoy you, then I suggest the original version over the English dub.